 Most of our mortgages offer a free standard valuation.
 It makes sure the property is worth the amount you’re paying for it.

 Surveying firms in the UK are governed by The Royal Institution of Chartered Surveyors (RICS).
 There are a number of surveys available, and costs vary depending on which type you want.

 Some of our first time buyer mortgage deals offer a free HomeFact condition report (provided by Countrywide Surveying Services).
-Available when you apply in branch or by phone (not available online or on new build properties).
+Available when you apply by phone (not available online or in branch or on new build properties).
 It aims to show up potential issues and defects before you buy.
 For details of the mortgage deals which offer the HomeFact condition report, see our mortgage calculator.

 To find out what type of survey would be best for the property you’re looking to buy, talk to a licensed surveyor.
 Paying a little extra on a survey before you buy could save you money on potential unpleasant surprises once you’ve moved in.

 The administrative legal work around transferring ownership of a property from one person to another is known as conveyancing.
 You’ll need a solicitor or a licensed conveyancing firm to help with this.
 Always get a quote upfront.